E. Jean Carroll: Profiling women who accused Trump of sexual misconduct

-In 2020 and 2021, Carroll published a series in The Atlantic, profiling several of the 25 women that have accused Trump of sexual misconduct including Natasha Stoynoff, Karena Virginia, Jessica Leeds, Alva Johnson and Kristin Anderson.
-Vanity Fair published Carroll's profile of Jill Harth.
-This American Life featured her in conversation with Jessica Leeds.
+In 2020 and 2021, for The Atlantic, Carroll wrote a series of articles that profiled several of the 25 women that have accused Trump of sexual misconduct.
+Her profile of Jill Harth, who alleged that she had been groped by Trump, appeared in Vanity Fair in January 2021.
+In October 2021 This American Life featured Carroll in conversation with Jessica Leeds, who also accused Trump of sexual misconduct.

 Online

 In 2002, Carroll co-founded greatboyfriends.com with her sister, Cande Carroll.
-On the site, women recommended their ex-boyfriends to each other.
-GreatBoyfriends was acquired by The Knot Inc. in 2005.
-In 2004, she launched Catch27.com, a spoof of Facebook.
+On the site, women recommended single men to each other.
+In 2005, GreatBoyfriends was acquired by The Knot Inc. In 2004, she launched Catch27.com, a spoof of Facebook.
 On the site, people put their profiles on trading cards and bought, sold, and traded each other.
 She launched an online version of her column, askejean.com, in 2007.
-Ten years later Carroll co-founded Tawkify, "a personal concierge" for dating."
+In 2012 Carroll co-founded Tawkify, "a personal concierge for dating."
 She also advised Tawkify's matchmaking team.